What to Pack For Your Au Pair Adventure Abroad

 • Deodorant

-• Hairbrush, small comb, and ties
+• Hairbrush, small comb, and hair ties

 • Personal hygiene products